-You've probably heard this a thousand times by now but: the more you know what you like, the better equipped you will be to tell someone else how to please you, if that's what you want to do.
+You've probably heard this a thousand times by now, but the more you know about what you enjoy, the better equipped you'll be to communicate your needs to a partner if that's what you want to do.

-Knowing your body on a normal day gives you better insight into it on an off day.
-Just like you’re told to notice changes in your body for health reasons, it's important to be aware of what your individual, standard sexual functioning feels like.
-Then if, say, your sex drive is lower than usual, you can better eliminate variables to get to the bottom of it.
-Is it the medication you're on?
+Understanding your body on a normal day gives you better insight into it on a day when things feel off.
+Just like you’re advised to notice changes in your body for health reasons, being aware of your usual sexual responses is important.
+Then if, say, your libido is lower than usual, you can eliminate variables to get to the bottom of it.
+Is it the medication you’re on?
 Is it stress?
-Are you just not that attracted to the person you're sleeping with?
+Are you just not that attracted to the person you’re with?

 Morning sex